openfl/OpenFLDevelopersGuide/using-the-textfield-class/restricting-text-input.md

 myTextBox.restrict = &quot;A-Z&quot;;

-ActionScript 3.0 uses hyphens to define ranges, and carets to define excluded characters.
-For more information about defining what is restricted in an input text field, see the flash.text.TextField.restrict property entry in the ActionScript 3.0 Reference.
+Haxe uses hyphens to define ranges, and carets to define excluded characters.
+For more information about defining what is restricted in an input text field, see the flash.text.TextField.restrict property entry in the Haxe Reference.

 **_Note:_ **_If you use the flash.text.TextField.restrict property, the runtime automatically converts restricted letters to the allowed case.
 If you use the fl.text.TLFTextField.restrict property (that is, if you use a TLF text field), the runtime ignores restricted letters._